aduros/amity/README.md

 6. Deploy:

         ant install
-        ./data.sh    # Pushes the assets directory onto the SDCard.
-Eventually they'll be read from the APK.
+        ./data.sh    # Pushes the assets directory onto the SDCard until reading from the APK is supported.
 If you're running on the emulator, make sure you give it plenty of SD card space.

 Then launch the app!
 You can use 'adb logcat' to show log output of a connected device.